streamr-dev/network/.github/pull_request_template.md

 Provide a bullet list of individual changes.
 Leave this section out if change set is small and obvious from summary.

-## Future improvements / Limitations
+## Limitations and future improvements

 Provide a bullet list or description of known omissions or limitations of the solution and/or any ideas for future improvement.
 Leave section ouf if